VishnuVardhanNutalapati/Datamining-project/README.md

 # Datamining-project
-Download the data.csv
+Download the data.csv.
-upload this to google drive
+upload data.csv file to google drive.
-Mount google drive to google colab
+Mount google drive to google colab.
-While loading the dataset change the path of the dataset to your google drive path.
+While loading the dataset browse for the data.csv from your google drive right click on it to get the path of the file.